That's fine. To get a feel for it you could visit a high traffic area/crossroads, ideally near to a cell phone mast, and spend a minute or two

 Phone signals?

-- Are electromagnetic radiation/light, just like visible light, just like x-rays, UV, infrared, radio/television.
+- Are electromagnetic radiation/light, just like visible light, x-rays, UV, infrared, radio/television.

 Ok, but visible light can't penetrate skin?

-- Well if you hold your hand up to a light, you can see the flesh round the bones glowing, but yes, mainly the
+- if you hold a hand up to a light, you can see the flesh round the bones glowing, but yes, mainly the

 human body blocks visible light.